All Episodes

 It's a four-step process.

-You never know, Peter.
+But you never know, Peter.

 The way things are going, you never know.

-So, I guess it could be.
+So I guess it could be.

 You know what he's talking about now, right?